Swinject/Swinject-CodeGen/README.md

 Changing some definition immediately leads to information, where an error will occur.
 We were able to replace all our occurences of `.resolve(` and `.register(` using the current implementation.

-## Distribution
-We aim to distribute this using cocoapods and carthage in the near future.

 ## Contributors
 The main contributors for this are [Daniel Dengler](https://github.com/ddengler), [David Kraus](https://github.com/davidkraus) and [Wolfgang Lutz](https://github.com/lutzifer).